Skip to Content

 Box Jellyfish kill humans

-According to the study, invertebrates account for 97 percent of all animals on the planet.
+Invertebrates account for 97% of all animals on the planet.
 That means vertebrates account for only 3% of all animals on the planet.
-There are over one million invertebrates living on Earth.
+There are over one million invertebrates that live on Earth.

 Types Of Invertebrates In The World

-Invertebrates are animals that lack a vertebral column, or backbone, unlike cartilaginous or bony vertebrates.
+Invertebrates lack a vertebral column, or backbone, unlike cartilaginous or bony vertebrates.
 They can be classified into three groups:

-• Crustaceans: are animals with 10-14 legs, four antennae, and two body parts.
-There are over 52,000 species of crustaceans in the world, including popular marine animals such as lobsters, shrimp, crabs, and crayfish.
+• Crustaceans: Animals with 10–14 legs, four antennae, and two body parts.
+There are over 52,000 species of crustaceans in the world, including popular marine animals such as lobsters, crabs, shrimp, and crayfish.

-• Insects: are the most numerous group of invertebrates.
-They have legs, two antennae, and three body parts.
-It is estimated that there are 10 quintillion individual insects on the planet.
+• Insects: The most numerous group of invertebrates.
+They have six legs, two antennae, and three body parts.
+There are an estimated 10 quintillion individual insects on the planet.

-• Arachnids: are animals with eight legs, no antennae, and two body parts.
-They belong to a class of arthropods that contains approximately 100,000 species.
+• Arachnids: Animals with eight legs, no antennae, and two body parts.
+They are part of a class of arthropods with approximately 100,000 different species.

 How Many Birds Are In The World?